-A: Each Medicare Prescription Drug Plan has its own list of covered drugs (called a formulary).
-If the original drug (the biologic) is covered under the formulary of the drug plan, the biosimilar will also be covered.
-This is because the biosimilar has been approved by the FDA for the same indication(s) as the biologic; additionally, a biosimilar is generally less expensive than the biologic.
+A: Medicare Part D (prescription drug coverage) has its own list of covered drugs, which is called a formulary.
+If the original drug (the biologic) is covered under the formulary of the drug plan, the biosimilar will also typically be covered.
+This is because the biosimilar has been approved by the FDA for the same indication(s) as the biologic.
+Additionally, a biosimilar is generally less expensive than the biologic.